 - Be willing to un-learn some destructive attitudes and behaviors.
 (All families have them.)

 - Share responsibilities for developing new, constructive attitudes and behaviors.

-Good treatment encourages healthy family participation in the course of care.
-Now that you are armed with the truth about addiction and treatment, click on the button below to take our self-assessment guide:
+Good treatment involves the whole family.
+Now that you are armed with the truth about addiction and treatment, click here to take our our self-assessment guide.

 Leave a comment below

 Leslie Glass is the founder of Reach Out Recovery and the winner of the 2016 ASAM Media Award.
 Leslie is also the creator of Recovery Guidance, the information website for those seeking addiction and mental healthcare for professionals nationwide.
 Leslie is a journalist, director/producer of award-winning documentaries, and the author of 15 bestselling novels.
 Leslie has served as Chairman of the Board of Plays For Living, was a member of the Board of Directors of Mystery Writers of America.
 She has served as a Public Member of the Middle States Commission of Higher Education, as a VP of The Asolo Theatre, and was a Trustee of the New York City Police Foundation.